Skip to main content

 Upcoming

-Full closure of Providence Street beginning when the contractor mobilizes in **August 2026** (date to be confirmed).
+Full closure of Providence Street beginning when the contractor mobilizes.
 Culvert excavation, pre-cast box culvert bridge installation, stream restoration, and roadway reconstruction.
 This phase has the greatest community impact.
 Environmental Time of Year restrictions govern the in-stream work window.
-Duration still depends on contractor schedule, weather, and permit conditions — often on the order of several months of active closure.
+Duration depends on contractor schedule, weather, and permit conditions — often on the order of several months of active closure.
+The start date is subject to procurement and material lead times; if those extend, mobilization may shift to align with the most efficient construction window.

 4. 4